Key Quote

 GRIEF & COMMUNITY

 Antonio offers philosophical comfort, but Leonato rejects it because Antonio has not experienced the same loss.
-Shakespeare explores the limits of empathy: can anyone truly understand suffering they haven't personally endured?
-This anticipates modern debates about the ethics of witness (the act of observing and testifying to others' pain).
+Shakespeare explores the limits of empathyempathy — The ability to understand and share the feelings of another person: can anyone truly understand suffering they haven't personally endured?
+This anticipates modern debates about the ethics of witnesswitness — The act of observing and testifying to the truth of an experience.

 Key Words